cloudentity/ce-samples-graphql-demo/docs/grapqhl-externalized-authorization-part3.md

 We then deployed this application to a native Kubernetes cluster using `kind` and enforced centralized and decoupled authorization without changing any business logic or code.
 See the previous article for all the details.

-As a recap, take a peek at below diagram to remind ourselves of what we built in previous article and the new consumer application that we will be building in this article and how all these pieces would eventually be working together.
+As a recap, take a peek at the diagram below as a reminder of what we built in the previous article vs. the new consumer application that we will be building in this article, and how all these pieces will eventually work together.

 ![Graphql-client-operations](graphql-resource-consume.jpeg)

 ## Build a single page React app with Nodejs

 We will be building a `tweet-ui` React based application with attached components.
 [Full source code for this demo application can be found here](https://github.com/cloudentity/ce-samples-graphql-demo/tree/master/tweet-ui-graphql-react)

 ![Graphql-client-operations](tweet-ui-components.jpeg)